-The Toyota Tsusho Group (the "Group") limits the management of its funds to short-term deposits and other short-term financial instruments, and obtains financing through loans from banks and other financial institutions.
+The Group limits the management of its funds to short-term deposits and other short-term financial instruments, and obtains financing through issuance of bonds and loans from banks and other financial institutions.

-The Group aims to reduce the credit risks of customers associated with notes and accounts receivable-trade, in accordance with its transaction management regulations.
+The Group aims to reduce the credit risks of customers associated with trade and other receivables, in accordance with its transaction management regulations.
 Investment securities held by the Group comprise mainly equities, and the fair value of listed stocks are measured on a quarterly basis.

-Borrowings are used mainly for working capital, and capital and business investments.
+Bonds and borrowings are used mainly for working capital, and capital and business investments.
 The Group manages the risk of fluctuating interest rates on a portion of these long-term borrowings by executing interest rate swaps to fix interest payments.
 The Group uses derivatives within the scope of actual needs, in accordance with its internal control regulations.